Skip to Content

 Credit earned in Extended Studies courses may lead to the award of a formal certificate by UC San Diego Division of Extended Studies or be applied toward an academic degree or professional credential, subject to at the approval of the receiving institution(s).

 Course Typically Offered: Every quarter.
-Live discussion sessions will be held once a week.
-Attendance in these sessions is optional and the sessions will be recorded for students to view later.
 Exams will be given online during a set date and time.

 Prerequisites: Before taking this course, students should have previously taken Calculus I, or an equivalent course.